 Wondering why you keep hearing about terrazzo?
 It’s one of those design trends that you’ve always known by look, but perhaps never by name!
 Remember that speckled flooring you see in some hotel lobbies, restaurants, airports and corporate buildings – does it ring any bells?
 That’s ‘terrazzo floor’, a water-repellent indoor and outdoor flooring material that’s been around for decades, mainly associated with commercial settings that get a lot of foot traffic.
 This old standby style has been given new life by recent interior trends and is not a major must-have for stylish homes with a little retro flair!

-Tile Club's new Terrazzo tiles in blue porcelain are a gorgeous way to add this Mid-Century inspired trend to your bathroom vanity backsplash!
+Tile Club's new Terrazzo-patterned tiles made of blue porcelain are a gorgeous way to add this Mid-Century inspired trend to your bathroom vanity backsplash!

 Although terrazzo flooring was first introduced to United States residents in the 1890’s, it only became popular during the 1920’s with Art Deco style driving design and architecture - The Hollywood Walk of Fame and George Washington’s Mt.
 Vernon home were among the first places to install this style of floor in the country!
 Soon it was an architecture fixture that could be found in banks, hospitals, schools, airports, government buildings and many homes.

 The speckled pattern has seen a major resurgence in the last few years, this time with a bit of a modern twist!
 It’s back and better than ever - not only used as a construction material for flooring but also as a design style that’s printed on everything - from clothing to furniture and décor accents, terrazzo-inspired products have become the hottest design on almost anything!

 You know it’s a major trend when Anthropologie offers must-have statement pieces like this terrazzo patterned lamp!
 The boho chic home decor store combines earthenware trends with a familiar pattern to create this fun accent piece!